Skip to contents

 Details

-Based on the acquisition EPR spectrum origin, in user interface, one can load a spectrum and its instrumental/experimental parameters by the readEPR_Exp_Specs as well as by the readEPR_params_tabs functions.
-An EPR is immediately depicted in the interactive {plotly} format by plot_EPR_Specs2D_interact.
-The magnetic flux density \(B\) of such EPR spectrum can be changed from mT to G and to g-values.
-Moreover, if the compound/radical structure is already known one can easily show its structure by entering its corresponding SMILES code, using the draw_molecule_by_rcdk.
-Uploaded ASCII data (spectrum + parameters) are applied to interactively simulate the corresponding experimental spectrum by the eval_sim_EPR_iso and to visualize it by the present_EPR_Sim_Spec.
-Additionally, one can also print and download the corresponding data frame/table in several formats (.csv,.pdf or .xls(x)) and thus use the data not only in R environment but also in other programs.
+Based on the acquisition EPR spectrum origin, by using the graphical user interface, one can load a spectrum and its instrumental/experimental parameters by the readEPR_Exp_Specs as well as by the readEPR_params_tabs functions.
+Such spectrum is immediately depicted in the interactive {plotly} format by plot_EPR_Specs2D_interact.
+The magnetic flux density \(B\) of the EPR spectrum can be converted from mT to G (or vice versa) and to g-values.
+Moreover, if the compound/radical structure is already known, one can display its structure by entering its corresponding SMILES code/character string, using the draw_molecule_by_rcdk.
+All the data (spectrum + parameters) can be also used to interactively simulate the isotropic EPR spectrum by the eval_sim_EPR_iso and to visualize it, with its experimental counterpart, by the present_EPR_Sim_Spec.
+Additionally, one can also print and download the corresponding data frame(s)/table(s) in several formats (.csv,.pdf or .xlsx) and thus to use the data not only in the R environment but also within other software tools.
+All instantaneously presented EPR spectra can be also exported in common formats like .png, .jpeg as well as .pdf.

 Examples